HaruAtari/programming-practice-for-beginners/src/com/haruatari/task19/Description.md

-# Creating a Double Linked List.
-Part 1: Searching
+# Searching in the Double Linked List

-In the next several tasks you will implement your own Double Linked List collection.
-In this task you should implement methods for searching in the collection.
+In this task you should implement methods for searching in the Double Linked List collection.
 You have two classes: the `Task` which represents the collection and the `Node` which represents values.
 You should implement next methods:

 * `Node Task.findByIndex(int index)` which takes the `int index` argument.
 It should find and return the node with that index (the position on the node in the list like an array's index).
 If the collection contains such index, the